viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\cora-analog-single-ended.png" title=""  width="550">

 In our case, $R_{MUX}$ equals to 10 kΩ because we are using the auxiliary input VAUX1 (which is connected to pin A0 on the Cora Z7 board).
-In addition to $R_{MUX}$, we must include resistors in the signal path on the Cora Z7 board: 2.32 kΩ, 140 Ω, and 845 Ω.
+In addition to $R_{MUX}$, we must include resistors in the signal path on the Cora Z7 board: 2.32&nbsp;kΩ, 140&nbsp;Ω, and 845&nbsp;Ω.
 $C_{SAMPLE}$ is specified by Xilinx as 3 pF.

 We now calculate the needed acquisition time for VAUX1 as follows:
 $$t_{ACQ} = 9 \times ( 10000 + 10000 + 2320 + 140 + 845 ) \times 3 \times 10^{-12} = 629\mskip3muns$$

 **TODO:**
 We will set the XADC to use 10 ADCCLK clocks for the acquisition.
-For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898 MHz.
+For 10 clocks to have a duration of 629 ns, we would need to use a frequency of 15.898&nbsp;MHz.
-We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898 MHz.
+We need to find an XADC input frequency DCLK, which, divided by an integer, results in a frequency close to 15.898&nbsp;MHz.

 Using a Clocking Wizard, we are able to generate an output frequency of 95.363 MHz (with the Wizard clocked by 50&nbsp;MHz from the Zynq FCLK_CLK0).
 95.363 MHz divided by 6 gives us DCLK of 15.894 MHz, which is very close to a value desired by us.